 Has the Eligible Developer demonstrated that it is capable (i.e. with regard to staffing and expertise) to undertake the operation and maintenance of the project in a manner that is consistent with Good Utility Practice and applicable reliability criteria?

 In the event only a single Eligible Developer responds to an RFP released for a project selected in the Regional Plan for purposes of cost allocation, the IE will base its recommendation to the PMC as to whether or not the Eligible Developer has sufficiently demonstrated that it is capable of developing, financing, building, owning, operating, and maintaining the particular transmission facility based on only Phase 1 of the evaluation process.
 If two or more Eligible Developers respond to the RFP for a project selected in the Regional Plan for purposes of cost allocation but have all failed to adequately demonstrate to the IE that they are sufficiently capable of developing, financing, building, owning, operating, and maintaining the particular transmission facility at the conclusion of Phase 1 of the evaluation process, the IE will present its findings to the PMC and this will conclude the TDSP.
 However, if at least two Eligible Developers demonstrate that they are sufficiently capable of developing, financing, building, owning, operating, and maintaining a particular transmission facility selected in the Regional Plan for purposes of cost allocation (i.e. pass Phase 1 of the evaluation), the IE will proceed with Phase 2 of the evaluation process.
+Only those Eligible Developers passing the Phase 1 evaluation will be considered in the Phase 2 evaluation.

-Phase 2 Evaluation Criteria
+Phase 2 Quantitative Evaluation Criteria

-Phase 2 of the evaluation process will focus onquantitivequantitive aspects of the evaluation criteria considered in Phase 1 and project-specific experience and demonstrated capabilities so as to enable the IE to perform a comparative assessment of competing proposals.
+Phase 2 of the evaluation process will focus on quantitative aspects of the evaluation criteria considered in Phase 1 and project-specific experience and demonstrated capabilities so as to enable the IE to perform a comparative assessment of competing proposals.
 The purpose of Phase 2 is to select from among those Eligible Developers determined to be capable of developing, financing, building, owning, operating, and maintaining a specific transmission facility selected in the Regional Plan for purposes of cost allocation the single developer who is best able to complete these tasks in a cost-effective, efficient, prudent, reliable, and capable manner.
 To conduct this comparative assessment the IE will consider a number of selection factors, as more fully described below, and will assign a score to individual criteria categories based on these selection factors such that an ultimate proposal score can be determined and compared against competing proposals.
 The proposal with the highest overall score following Phase 2 of the evaluation process will form the basis of the IE’s recommendation to the PMC as to which Eligible Developer should be selected for a given project selected in the Regional Plan for purposes of cost allocation.

-The major criteria categories utilized in Phase 2 of the evaluation process and the weighting of a category’s points relative to the other categories will be as follows:
+The major criteria categories utilized in Phase 2 of the evaluation process and the default weighting of a category’s points relative to the other categories will be as follows: